contexis-cmp/contexis/docs/guides/getting-started.md

 Congratulations!
 You've successfully created your first AI application with Contexis.
 You now have:

--  A working customer support chatbot
+-  A working customer support chatbot with local models
 -  Knowledge base with company policies
 -  Professional response templates
 -  Testing and monitoring setup
+-  **No external dependencies** - everything runs locally!

 Continue exploring the framework to unlock its full potential for building reliable, secure, and scalable AI applications.